fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 After this code executes, local variable `a` will return the float object `7.3`, while local variable `b` will return the float object `8.4`.
 Local variable `a` is not the same as local variable `b`, as reassignment is not destructive (float objects are also immutable).
 So when we reassign the local variable `b`, a new float object is being referenced.
 Variables act as pointers to objects, and are not linked to other variables.

-*What does the following code return?
+*17) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 def​ ​test​(str)
   str += ​'!'